-Google Home works with Nest, SmartThings, Philips Hue, Wemo, Netatmo, Tado, Lightwave, Hive and Life, among a few others.
+Google Home works with Nest, SmartThings, Philips Hue, Wemo, Netatmo, Tado, among a few others.
 It also acts as a Chromecast receiver.
-Therefore with just your voice, it's possible to ask Google Assistant to adjust your Nest Thermostat or turn off your Philips Hue lights or fling content via Chromecast to your TV.
-Google plans to work with more partners so you can control more things in the home.
+Therefore, with just your voice, it's possible to ask Google Assistant to adjust your Nest Thermostat or turn off your Philips Hue lights or fling content via Chromecast to your TV.
+Google plans to work with more partners so you can control more things, too.

 Apple may seem late to the smart home party, but its HomeKit setup has been bubbling away in the background for some time now.
 While Amazon Echo needs Alexa-compatible products or apps, Apple HomePod needs HomeKit-compatible products or apps to operate.

 HomePod, in a sense, is the missing link that will give HomeKit greater purpose.
 It will act as the hub to control HomeKit-enabled devices, such as turning on Philips Hue lights, without the need for an iPad or Apple TV to act as the hub (as is necessary until HomePod's launch).
 You can find a full list of compatible devices on Apple's site.